Submarine found in Long Island Sound nearly 80 years after it sank

-OLD SAYBROOK, Conn.
-(WTNH) — A maritime mystery dating back almost 80 years has been solved.
+A maritime mystery dating back almost 80 years has been solved.
+KTLA’s sister station WTNH reports.

 Divers in Connecticut say they have finally found the wreck of The Defender, an experimental submarine that sank in Long Island Sound in 1946.
 The 92-foot-long (28-meter-long) boat was found Sunday by a team led by Richard Simon, a commercial diver from Coventry, Connecticut.